FAQs on recent changes to sponsorship

 What happens to my pending application or approved sponsorship if the newcomer hasn’t arrived yet?

-With the end of the CHNV program, pending applications or approved sponsorships for newcomers that have not arrived will not be processed.
+With the pause of the U4U program and the end of the CHNV program, pending applications or approved sponsorships for newcomers that have not arrived will not be processed.

-The program is not accepting new applications, pending applications will not be processed, and no new travel authorizations are being issued.
+The programs are not accepting new applications, pending applications will not be processed, and no new travel authorizations are being issued.
 We are closely monitoring official updates and will share further information as it becomes available.

-If you have additional questions about a specific case, you can ask your congressional representatives to follow up directly with USCIS on your behalf.
-Use our sponsor and Welcomer guide for information on how.
+If you have questions about a specific case, you can ask your congressional representatives to follow up directly with USCIS on your behalf.
+Use our guide for information on how.

 I’m signed up or have applied to sponsor someone through the Welcome Connect platform.
 What happens next?